See I told you, this would help!

 To have a successful freezer cooking experience, it’s important to have a plan.
-You want to focus on recipes that have variety, but that use some common ingredients to make preparation easier.
+You want to focus on recipes that have variety, but also that use some common ingredients to make preparation easier.
 If we can make shredded chicken for 3 different meals and chop onions for everything all at the same time, think of all the dishwashing you are saving!
 (Though you may want a silly pair of onion goggles when you are done).

 Meal planning alone can save you money, but if you also incorporate stocking up when essential ingredients are on sale, you can really shave a lot off the budget!
 It helps if you focus on in-season items and do several weeks of stocking up before your cooking day.

-To give you an idea of where to start, I’ve put together a menu for a freezer cooking session that is based on the sale items around the south this week.
-I would also love for you to share links to your favorite freezer cooking recipes or tips in the link-up and comments below!
+To give you an idea of where to start, I’ve put together a menu for a freezer cooking session that is based on items that commonly go on sale.
+Select to see the best prices you can currently find on these items.

-(you will need additional ingredients, spices, etc but these are a good foundation to work from because they are at a big discount!)
+You will need additional ingredients and spices, but these are a good foundation to work from because they are at a big discount!

 Slow Cooker Chicken Curry – Recipe

 Prep all the ingredients and store in gallon baggies to put in the slow cooker the day you want to eat it.
 You can freeze the coconut milk too, but it’s just as easy to add the can the day of.

 Bread the chicken in advance and then thaw/bake for dinner.